ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 License: https://creativecommons.org/licenses/by/3.0/

-Content description: This dataset contains every cultural place of Italy giving out information about its location, identification and some of its services.
+Content description: This dataset lists all cultural institutions in Italy and provides information about their location, identification and services.

 ### D4.1 (auxiliary dataset)